 Much of my work as a yoga teacher involves the act of holding space.
 I am lucky to constantly practice holding space for small groups in every class I teach, but this is the challenging part of teaching yoga classes.
 Presence is key.
 A teacher has to be 100% present – grounded and centered – or at least this is what we‘re aiming for.

-“Holding space means that we are willing to walk alongside another person in whatever journey they’re on without judging them, making them feel inadequate, trying to fix them, or trying to impact the outcome.
+Holding space means that we are willing to walk alongside another person in whatever journey they’re on without judging them, making them feel inadequate, trying to fix them, or trying to impact the outcome.

 Holding space is a spiritual practice in itself.

-Knowing how you like to be treated gives you a guideline on how to approach others.
-It is such a great gift that you can present to them: giving people your full attention and genuine support with an attitude of kindness, empathy, and confidence, which will facilitate trust and the opening of their hearts.
+Knowing how you like to be treated gives you a guideline for approaching others.
+It is a great gift that you can present to them: giving people your full attention and genuine support with an attitude of kindness, empathy, and confidence, which will facilitate trust and the opening of their hearts.

 Who do you hold space for?